opulencephp/docs/installing.md

 > **Note:** You must set `YOUR_SITE_DOMAIN` and `YOUR_SITE_DIRECTORY` with the appropriate values in the configs below.

 <h4 id="php-built-in-web-server-config">PHP Built-in Web Server Config</h4>
-To run Opulence locally, use the following command
+To run Opulence locally, use the following command:

 ```
 php apex app:runlocally